High Availability for IDA Application on Liberty and HAProxy

 <keyStore id="defaultKeyStore" password="idaAdmin" location="${server.config.dir}/resources/security/libertykeystore.p12" />

-Notes: copy the generated SSL certificate to all IDA Liberty servers, and configure the keystore.
+Note: Copy the generated SSL certificate to all IDA Liberty servers and configure the keystore.

 4. Support for X-Forwarded-* and Forwarded headers

-Add below config in server.xml, support for X-Forwarded-* and Forwarded headers in Liberty means better integration with front end HTTP load balancers and web servers.
+Add the following configuration in server.xml, which supports X-Forwarded-* and Forwarded headers in Liberty for better integration with front-end HTTP load balancers and web servers.

 <httpEndpoint id="defaultHttpEndpoint"